 The big front door makes this cage easy to access and is nice to leave open so the bird can fly around freely and get in and out of the cage with ease.

 To clean the cage it’s really easy to take the top off.
 It comes with two bars and two food dishes.

-- Removable plastic tray for easy cleaning
+- Cage detaches from base for fast, easy cleaning